junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Dean curses as the sensation drags him back into his body, knowing for sure if the pain is still here, he isn't going anywhere else, therefore definitely isn't dead in the monster afterlife, yet.

 "Cas."
-His mind kicks back online, that's the first word popped in.
+His mind kicks back online, that's the first word that pops in.
 He snaps open his eyes.

 He is safe and sound, comfortable even, resting close to a source of warmth and something soft.
 The creature -- Cas, the real Cas, not just the name -- keeps him close, nestling him under itself -- himself.